 Many physical, psychological, social problems and unhealthy behaviors are rooted in adolescence [2].
 The foundation of many youth health behaviors arises from childhood and adolescence [3].
 Failed marriages, high risk pregnancies, deaths, unhealthy habits and behaviors arise from this time.
 Research shows that most smokers have experienced first cigarette at the time of puberty.
 Adolescence is a period between childhood and adulthood or 10-19 years old according to the World Health Organization [4].
 Adolescents, the future builders of society, will manage future decades of the world; so, addressing adolescents' health is an investment for the future [5].
-Half of the adolescents in the world do not have enough protection against AIDS and sexually transmitted diseases and pregnancy and are subjected to unhealthy and unprotected sexual relationships, drug use, sexually transmitted diseases, carefree sexual relationships, early pregnancy, violence, education and school failure and personal health, nutrition, exercise, etc. [6].
-According to the 1996 census in Iran, 4% of 10-14 year-old girls and 19% of 15-19 year-old girls were married.
+Half of adolescents exposed to unhealthy sexual relationships protective and substance abuse, sexually transmitted diseases, carefree sexual relationships early pregnancy, violence and school failure ,personal health, nutrition, exercise,etc [6].
+According to the 1996 census in Iran, 4% of 10-14 year-old girls and 19% of 15-19 yearold girls were married.
 This means that about 23% of girls get married under 20 years of age and are at risk of early pregnancy and its consequences and, unfortunately, only 33% of them use contraceptive methods and one-third of these adolescents get pregnant in the first year of marriage.
 From a girl's view, menstruation is a sign of sexual maturity and becoming a woman.
 Since adolescent girls' reactions to menstruation may be widely general, it is critically important that their first experience of menstruation be as pleasant as possible.
 Many girls have a negative view toward menstruation or are indifferent to it.
 This attitude may be partly as the result of physical discomfort and the effect of hormones on mood, but apparently is largely due to negative attitudes of the society [7].
-Several studies (Mohammadpour, Amirzadeh, Malak Afzali, Koffe et al) have emphasized adolescent girls' incomplete health information and increased concern in this field and also the vulnerability of girls against sexually transmitted diseases [8].
+Several studies (Mohammadpour, Amirzadeh, Malak Afzali,Koffe et al) have emphasized adolescent girls' incomplete health information and increased concern in this field and also the vulnerability of girls against sexually transmitted diseases [8].
 According to the charter of the World Health Organization (WHO), health is a personal and social value and one of the most important and obvious human rights and needs in view of various nations and schools of thought.
 To achieve health, all countries pay attention to different groups of society, among whom adolescent girls are of special importance [9].